DebeshJha/PolypGen/README.md

-## A multi-centre polyp detection and segmentation dataset for generalisability assessment
+## PolypGen: A multi-centre polyp detection and segmentation dataset for generalisability assessment

 Please feel free to **download PolypGen dataset** by using https://www.synapse.org/#!Synapse:syn26376615/wiki/613312